Hailsham: Additional sports facilities

 As part of the planning requirements for the Welbury and Woodholm Farm development, an additional community sports hall has been constructed in north Hailsham.
-The James West Community Centre was named after the founder and Chairman of the Hailsham & District Sports Alliance, who died in November 2016.
+The James West Community Centre, owned and operated by Hailsham Town Council, was named after the founder and Chairman of the Hailsham & District Sports Alliance who died in November 2016.

 Entertainment and culture

 Hailsham is the home of Wealden Brass, a brass band which rehearses at Union Corner Hall.
 The band was formed in February 1979 and held its first practice in the Church at Vines Cross on 6 March 1979.
 The Hailsham Choral Society, founded in 1961, performs several concerts in Hailsham and neighbouring towns throughout the year.